yarec/react-layout-generator/README.md

 }
 ```

-This generator will not generate any elements even if it contains data-layout elements.
+RLGEmpty will not generate any elements even if it contains data-layout elements.

 To make it a useful dynamic generator we just add a create function to the generator.
 That's how the RLGDynamic generator is defined.
 It lets you define a layout manually and offers the best flexibility, but only limited responsiveness by using just the properties of the [position](#IPosition) interface.